AntimatterAI/tron-dynamics/README.md

-# TRON DYNAMICS
+# TRON DYNAMIC

 **Built in Africa.
 Ready for the World.**

-A stunning, modern, and futuristic website for TRON DYNAMICS - an entertainment company driving transformational change through storytelling, innovation, and economic empowerment.
+A stunning, modern, and futuristic website for TRON DYNAMIC - an entertainment company driving transformational change through storytelling, innovation, and economic empowerment.

 ## 🚀 Performance Optimized